KaiserBi/-Huskey-Card/README.md

 Therefore, this project turned into a decorative artifact production project.

+## Things Used

+I used canva, an online design website for the cherry blossom UW logo part.
+Then I transferred it to inkscape for tracing it into SVG.

+For the PCB, I designed it with Kicad and placed an order on JLC for the manufacturing.

 ## Final Results

 ![The front of the "Huskey" card, UW logo with cherry blossoms designed by myself](./DSC09742.jpg)